nipraxis/jupyterhub/README.md

   SDK](https://cloud.google.com/sdk) locally.
 * If not done already: `git clone nipraxis/jupyterhub nipraxis-jupyterhub`
 * `cd nipraxis-jupyterhub`
-* If starting from scratch see: "The whole thing" section in `./notes.md`.
+* If setting up configuration from scratch see: "Scripts, starting from scratch" section in `./notes.md`.
+* If running or reconfiguring a configured cluster, see: "Start and configure" section in `./notes.md`.

 * If resuming: `source setup_helm.sh`
 * To apply changes in `config.yaml` to running instance: `./rehelm.sh`.
 * See other scripts in repo directory for setup / teardown utilities.